Trigger Rules

 - name: release rules

-# This environment variable is passed in when the build is triggered.
-You can check the printed content to see the release rules.
+# This environment variable is passed in when triggering the build, can view print content to see release rules

 script: echo -e "$RELEASE_RULES"